 Part 3: is for planning observations.
 I provide a table of basic observable quantities of transiting planetary systems which are useful for planning follow-up observations: sky position, V-band apparent magnitude, transit depth and duration, and the most recent orbital ephemerides.
 The known transiting planets are again split into two groups: well-studied (TEP and BD) and little-studied (KTEP).

-Part 4: is a catalogue of measurements of the Rossiter-McLaughlin effect.
-This gives the projected angle between the orbital axis of the planet and the spin axis of the star, and is useful in understanding the formation and dynamical evolution of planetary systems.
+Part 4: is a catalogue of measurements of the orbital obliquities of transiting planetary systems.
+Usually only the sky-projected orbital obliquity is observed.
+These quantities are useful in understanding the formation and dynamical evolution of planetary systems.